THE STRATOS ENSEMBLE

-THE STRATOS ENSEMBLE is a band and music project that has been expanding the margins between ambient electronic soundscapes and improvised jazz sensibilities officially since 2004.
+is a band and project that has been using improvisation to blur the margins between progressive rock, jazz, world, experimental music and electronic-ambient music ever since 2004.
 It is lead by producer Dean De Benedictis, originally a fusion keyboardist who is known as electronic musician Surface 10.
-The band's name is a metaphoric reference to three general ideas: the idea of space and expanse, the idea of the infinite and amorphous nature of the sky, and the idea that truly exploratory music unapologetically reaches out beyond the fringes of any conventional concept or atmosphere.
+The term stratos is a metaphoric reference to the idea of space and expanse, the infinite and amorphous nature of the sky, and the idea that truly exploratory music reaches beyond the fringes of conventional moods and atmospheres.

-Usually comprised of experienced players, the ensemble's format is almost completely improvisational, but their techniques and musicianship sometimes yield the affect of playing pre-arranged music.
-The band fits a progressive jazz-fusion classification, even though it's overall sound comes across more cinematic than other ensembles decorating both the fusion and improvisational scene.
-The ensemble was even appropriately referred to once as sophisticated space rock.
-Championing fairly obscure pioneers of the 70s, such as those involved in the early ECM Records movement and the deeper side of early progressive rock, The Stratos Ensemble approaches their work from a melodic ambient, and sometimes psychedelic music base, rather than the traditionally non-idiomatic, tamboral school of thought, usually reserved for improvised jazz.
+Usually comprised of experienced players, the ensemble's format is almost completely improvisational, but their techniques sometimes yield the affect of being pre-arranged music.
+In some circles the Stratos Ensemble fits a progressive-jazz-fusion classification, but it's overall sound comes across more cinematic than other ensembles decorating the fusion and improvisational scene.
+The band was even interestingly referred to once as "sophisticated space rock".
+Championing fairly obscure pioneers of the 70s, such as those involved in the early ECM Records movement, and the deeper side of early progressive rock, The Stratos Ensemble approaches their work from a melodic-ambient style template, rather than the traditionally non-idiomatic or tamboral school of thought usually reserved for improvised jazz genres, or the down-home grit usually reserved for jam band genres.
+The Stratos Ensemble prides themselves in having a broader sonic expanse than most improvisational bands, usually ushered by a dramatic use of audio effects.

-Everytime The Stratos Ensemble performs, either in public or private, it is a rather special occasion.
+Everytime The Stratos Ensemble performs, either in public or in private, it is a rather special occasion.
 It is both the first and last time this music will likely ever be performed.
-When it's a concert performance, both the band and the audience are literally witnessing permanent work being created, for all time, considering that they usually record every performance and often release it to the public later in one form or another.
-The Stratos Ensemble always aims for a certain degree of emotional sentimentality during their performances as well, in an attempt to make that permanent moment all the more timeless.
-In this way, their performances are even more like artistic events than most conventional concert situations.
-But of course, that is all in the eye of the beholder.
+Whenever it is recorded, the band and the audience are literally witnessing permanent work being created and tracked, for all time.
+This is work that is not merely noise or experimental indulgence, but spontaneous composition and spontaneous sonic innovation.
+The Stratos Ensemble typically records their performances, and often releases them to the public later, in one form or another.

-The basic artistic direction of the ensemble's music, ever since it's inception, has been a long-time dream and idea of founding member Dean De Benedictis.
-Aside from him, The Stratos Ensemble is currently a band of circulating members, evolving over time based on member availability (although drummer Coco Roussel could be considered permanent now after sticking with the band loyally for 5 years, from 2015-20).
-The Stratos Ensemble does gear itself towards a concrete list of personnel, but it simply rides the tide according to whatever obstacles come up for it's members.
+The basic artistic direction of the Stratos Ensemble's music, ever since it's inception, has been a long-time dream and idea of founding member Dean De Benedictis.
+Aside from him, The Stratos Ensemble is currently a band of circulating members, evolving over time based on member availability.
+The Stratos Ensemble does gear itself towards a concrete list of personnel, but it simply rides the tide according to the ebb and flow of it's players.

-Dean De Benedictis uses methods like melodic motifs and sonic textures to help guide the general direction of the ensemble's performed sets, but only enough to trigger what is clearly a collaborative creation.
-In general, these players are all joining together to interactively sculpt new passages and musical realities by the sheer joy of their raw skill, talent, creativity and musical understanding.
+Dean De Benedictis uses methods like melodic motifs and sonic textures to sometimes guide the general direction of each performed set by the Stratos Ensemble, but only enough to trigger what is clearly a collaborative creation.
+In general, Stratos players are all joining together to interactively sculpt new passages and musical realities by the sheer joy of their raw skill, talent, creativity and musical understanding.

 Ever since the band's very first album in 2007, their main record label has been Dean's own Fateless Flows label.
-But they have also occasionally appeared on compilation albums for other labels and organizations.
+However, they have also occasionally appeared on compilation albums for other labels and organizations, always a Google search away.

-Visit the music page for an audio glimpse into this musical concept and experience.
+Visit the music page for an audio glimpse into the Stratos Ensemble's concept and experience.

-OUR PRESENT MAIN LINE-UP CONSISTS OF THESE MUSICIANS
+OUR PRESENT CORE TRIO CONSISTS OF THESE MUSICIANS

 Coco Roussel - drums and electronic drum pads